 Believe it or not, but modern-day slavery does exist.
 Minimum wages, endless working hours, unacceptable health & safety conditions and the prohibition of workers unions is the unfortunate reality for most garment workers in the fast fashion sector.

 Eco-ethical brands advocate for providing humane working conditions, health care and fair wages for their workers, which are typically above average.
 We all want to feel great about our clothes, and that includes feeling great about knowing under what conditions they were made.

 6. HEALTHIER FOR PEOPLE & PLANET

 Fast fashion items often undergo a long and intense chemical process before ending up on our hangers.
-Around 8,000 different synthetic chemicals are used to dye, bleach and wet process garments.
-Those chemicals often cause diseases or even deaths among farmers and inflict serious birth defects on their children.
+Around 8,000, different synthetic chemicals are used to dye, bleach and wet process garments.
+These chemicals often cause diseases or even deaths among farmers and inflict severe congenital disabilities in their children.

 Some of these chemicals pose a real danger to our health as well, as our skin absorbs anything we put on it.
 Make sure to always wash new clothes before putting them on for the first time.

 7. NO TO CHILD LABOUR

 Around 170 million children are engaged in some form of garment work according to recent statistics from UNICEF, which is defined as “ “work for which the child is either too young – work is done below the required minimum age – or work which, because of its detrimental nature or conditions, is altogether considered unacceptable for children and is prohibited”.
 This is a massive red flag, and the thought that children are sent to factories and conduct work that resembles modern-day slavery to meet the fashion demands of the western world is simply unacceptable.

 Brands that genuinely follow sustainable & ethical practises are transparent about it and provide details on the factory, working conditions and manufacturing process.

 8. LEARNING TO LOVE OUR CLOTHES AGAIN